A Step-by-Step Guide for Effective Supplier Risk Management

 Not every supplier holds equal value for your business.
 Strategically identify suppliers who are important for your supply chain and thosewho can cause disruption in the manufacturing line or services.
 Evaluating suppliers strategically and critically will help you determine the types of risk levers that can affect suppliers or the supply base.
 This supplier risk management process will require you to:

-• Determine the sources of information that needs to be monitored.
+• Determine the sources of information that need to be monitored.

 Step 3: Analyze